Palestinian cuisine: West Bank

 Musakhan is a common main dish that originated in the Jenin and Tulkarm area in the northern West Bank.
 It consists of a roasted chicken over a taboon bread that has been topped with pieces of fried sweet onions, sumac, allspice and pine nuts.
-Maqluba is an upside-down rice and baked eggplant casserole mixed with cooked cauliflowers, carrots and chicken or lamb.
+Maqluba is an upside-down rice and baked eggplant casserole mixed with cooked cauliflower, carrots and chicken or lamb.
 The meal is known throughout the Levant but among Palestinians especially.
 It dates back to the 13th century.

 Mansaf is a traditional meal in the central West Bank and Naqab region in the southern West Bank, having its roots from the Bedouin population of Jordan.
-It is mostly cooked on occasions such as, during holidays, weddings or a large gathering.
+It is mostly cooked on occasions such as holidays, weddings or large gatherings.
 Mansaf is cooked as a lamb leg or large pieces of lamb on top of a taboon bread that has usually been smothered with yellow rice.
 A type of thick and dried cheesecloth yogurt from goat's milk, called jameed, is poured on top of the lamb and rice to give it its distinct flavor and taste.
 The dish is also garnished with cooked pine nuts and almonds.
 The classic form of eating mansaf is using the right hand as a utensil.
 For politeness, participants in the feast tear pieces of meat to hand to the person next to them.

 In addition to meals, the West Bank's many subregions have their own fruit-based jams.
 In the Hebron area, the primary crops are grapes.
-Families living in the area harvest the grapes in the spring and summer to produce a variety of products ranging from raisins, jams and a molasses known as dibs.
+Families living in the area harvest the grapes in the spring and summer to produce a variety of products ranging from raisins, jams and a molasses known as dibs, or a fruit leather called malban, dibs and malban are often made from grapes that went unsold in the market.
 The Bethlehem area (Beit Jala and Jifna in particular), are known regionally for their apricots and apricot jam as is the Tulkarm area for its olives and olive oil.

+The tradition of foraging wild plants for medicinal and culinary use remains popular in the West Bank.
+Commonly foraged wild plants include Khubbaizeh (malva), Akkoub (gundelia), Mariamieh (Salvia fruticosa), among others.
+These plants are made into stuffed leaves, soups, pies, or simply fried in olive oil.